apache/sling-org-apache-sling-feature/readme.md

 In order to avoid a concept like "Require-Bundle" a feature does not explicitly declare dependencies to other features.
 These are declared by the required capabilities, either explicit or implicit.
 The implicit requirements are calculated by inspecting the contained bundles (and potentially other artifacts like content packages).

-Features can also explicitly declare additional requirements the have over and above the ones coming from the bundles.
+Features can also explicitly declare additional requirements they have over and above the ones coming from the bundles.
 This is done in the `requirements` section of the Feature Model.

-Features can also declare additional capabilities that are provided by the feature in addition to the capabilities provided by the bundles.
+Features can declare additional capabilities that are provided by the feature in addition to the capabilities provided by the bundles.
 For example a number of bundles might together provide an `osgi.implementation` capability, which is not provided by any of those bundles individually.
 The Feature can be used to add this capability to the provided set.